SamBaker101/PATT_MK0/README.md

 <img src="./docs/MK0/images/full_printer1.jpg" alt="pic" width="600"/>

-## A Quick Note

-This project is still in the design phase and as yet remains unproven.

 ## Design Considerations

 My intention is to build a basic Cartesian printer.
 Y motion will be applied to the print plate while the hot-end will move in the X and Z directions.
-It's my feeling that this will provide the most straightforward framework to develop a working printer which I can iterate and improve upon over time.
+This is intended to provide the most straightforward framework to develop a working printer which I can iterate and improve upon over time.

-- Print Area: ~300 x 300 x 300 mm (250mm x 300mm for MK0 due to space constraints)
+- Print Area: ~300 x 300 x 300 mm (175mm x 175mm for MK0 due to space constraints)
 - Total Size:  480 x 540 x 540 mm
 - Frame Material: 2020 Aluminium Extrusion (T-Slot)